hpcloud-mon/mon-arch/README.md

 * Ceilometer publisher: A multi-publisher plugin for Ceilometer, not shown, that converts and publishes samples to the Monitoring API.

-Most of the components in Jahmon are described in their respective repositries.
-However, there aren't any repositories for the third-party components used in Jahmon so we describe some of the relevant details here.
+Most of the components in are described in their respective repositries.
+However, there aren't any repositories for the third-party components used we describe some of the relevant details here.

 ### Message Queue